Regents of the University of Michigan

-The Regents of the University of Michigan, sometimes referred to as the board of regents, is a constitutional office of the U.S. state of Michigan which forms the governing body of the University of Michigan, comprising the campuses at Ann Arbor, Flint, and Dearborn.
+The Regents of the University of Michigan, also referred to as the Board of Regents, is a constitutional office of the U.S. state of Michigan which forms the governing body of the University of Michigan (including its satellite campuses in Dearborn and Flint).

 The Board of Regents was first created by legislative act in 1837, and the regents as a body corporate have been defined in the Constitution of Michigan since 1850.
 There are eight regents, two of whom are elected to an eight-year term by statewide ballot every two years, plus the president of the University of Michigan, who serves ex officio but does not vote.

+The board of regents is one of three elected university governing boards defined by the constitution of Michigan; the Michigan State University board of trustees and the Wayne State University board of governors are also elected in a similar manner.
 Michigan is one of four states with public university governing boards elected directly by the people (along with Colorado, Nebraska, and Nevada).
 In contrast, the state universities and the consolidated or coordinating boards in other states are controlled by governors and legislatures.
-The board of regents is one of three elected university governing boards—along with the Michigan State University board of trustees and the Wayne State University board of governors—defined by the constitution of Michigan.

 Current board

 The current board of regents consists of eight regents, two of whom are elected on a partisan statewide ballot every two years to an eight-year term, plus the president of the University of Michigan as an ex officio member.
 The regents (excepting the president) serve without compensation, and meet once a month in public session.

-As of December 2022, the board consists of six Democrats and two Republicans:
+As of May 2025, the Board of Regents consists of six Democrats and two Republicans, besides the university president ex officio: